 Control testing’s ultimate goal is to evaluate the performance of the internal control system to improve the organization’s operations, financial reporting, and compliance.

 With these objectives in mind, an auditor uses several evaluation techniques to understand control procedures.
 For example, using a risk-based approach to audit testing, an auditor can focus on areas where risk is most likely to occur, identify problems, and recommend improving the control effectiveness.

 Types of Control Tests

 - Concurrent test.
 The auditor tests the understanding of a process to check the effectiveness of the control policy or practice.
 These tests are performed based on the discretion of the auditor.
 For example, auditors may inquire about the budgeting system to verify users’ familiarity with the processes.

 - Planned test of control.
 An auditor will look for evidence of proper and consistent application of control policies and procedures throughout the audited year.

 The following best practices can help you test controls more effectively.

-In addition, consider the specific regulations or compliance standards that the organization must follow, such as the Sarbanes–Oxley Act (SOX) or General Data Protection Regulation (GDPR).
+- Prioritize testing of controls.
+Large organizations routinely have hundreds or even thousands of documented controls.
+For each control under consideration, determine its effect on the organization to determine the nature and frequency of testing.
+In addition, consider the specific regulations or compliance standards that the organization must follow, such as the Sarbanes-Oxley Act (SOX) or General Data Protection Regulation (GDPR).
 Requirements for these standards will often guide the testing process and determine which controls to test first.

 How Do the Main Objectives of Tests of Controls and Substantive Procedures Differ?